trebor/soul-bound/rfc.md

 * **Safety Invariants**
   * **UniqueHumanAnchor:** No two `Identities` share the same human anchor identifier.
   * **StakeConsistency:** For every `Minted` identity, `stake ≥ S_mint`; for every `Revoked` identity, stake has been slashed or burned.
-  * **SignatureValidity:** All recorded attestations carry valid signatures from the claimed actors.
+  * **SignatureValidity:** All recorded sponsorships carry valid signatures from the claimed actors.
 * **Liveness / Temporal Properties**
   * **SessionProgress:** ∀ session ∈ `Candidates`, eventually `state` ∈ {`Minted`, `Rejected`} (no infinite pending sessions).
   * **EventualSlash:** If a valid revocation is submitted, the corresponding identity eventually transitions to `Revoked` and its stake is slashed.